 Darshinee Loney, PT, OCS, SCS

-Darshinee graduated with a Bachelors of Science in Physical Therapy from The University of the West Indies, 1994.
-She has the unique distinction of earning two certifications: Board Certified Specialist of Orthopaedic Physical Therapy as well as Sports Physical Therapy.
-Also, Darshinee received her certification in Dance Rehabilitation Training from Westside Dance Physical Therapy in New York as a Dance and Performance Rehabilitation Specialist.
+Darshinee graduated with a Bachelors of Science in Physical Therapy from The University of the West Indies, 1992.
+She has the unique distinction of being a Dual Board Certified Clinical Specialist of Orthopaedic and Sports Physical Therapy.
+She is also certified by Westside Dance Physical Therapy in New York as a Dance and Performance Rehabilitation Specialist.

 Carrie received her Master in Physical Therapy degree from Emory University in 2001 with honors, and is a RRCA Certified Running Coach.
 Her background in manual therapy and postural restoration is expertly utilized to improve her patients’ alignment and movement patterns.
-Using muscle energy techniques enables Carrie to improve soft tissue and joint mobility in a painfree manner.
+Using muscle energy techniques enables Carrie to improve soft tissue and joint mobility in a pain free manner.
 Her passions include treating patients with shoulder, sacroiliac, and postural dysfunctions.
 Also, Carrie has experience treating hypermobility-related issues, including those diagnosed with Ehlers-Danlos Syndrome.
 As an Aquatic Therapist, Carrie works with people who have had limited success with traditional land therapy.
 She utilizes her extensive knowledge to improve strength, flexibility, balance, endurance, posture and reduce pain in our warm water environment.